-The multistage model in BMDS (version 2.0) (U.S. EPA, 2008) was used to fit the multistage dose-response model to the incidence data summarized in Table 5-5 using the calculated HEDs in order to derive an oral slope factor for HCE.
+The multistage model in BMDS (version 2.0) (U.S. EPA, 2008) was fit to the incidence data summarized in Table 5-5 using the calculated HEDs in order to derive an oral slope factor for HCE.
+In the NCI (1978) data, the low survival rates in the vehicle and untreated male control groups led the authors to compare tumor incidences in the dosed males and females to vehicle control data pooled from bioassays for hexachloroethane, trichloroethane, and 1,1,2-trichloroethane.
+For BMD modeling, the incidence of hepatocellular carcinoma in the exposed group was compared to the incidence of hepatocellular carcinoma in the matched vehicle controls rather than the pooled controls.
 The BMR selected was the default value of 10% extra risk recommended for dichotomous models (U.S. EPA, 2000b).
 No data were excluded from the BMD multistage modeling.

-As stated above, the multistage model was fit to the incidences of renal adenomas or carcinomas combined in male rats and hepatocellular carcinomas in male and female mice.
-In all cases, the 2° multistage model provided the best fit.
-The multistage model was also fit to the incidence of pheochromocytomas or malignant pheochromocytomas in male rats.
-The model exhibited a significant lack of fit for the pheochromocytomas (according to the $\chi^2$ statistic with p < 0.01).
-Thus, this dataset was not useful for dose-response assessment because the tumor incidence is not a monotonic increasing function of dose, as demonstrated by the Cochran-Armitage Trend Test.
-Therefore, the BMD modeling results for the kidney and liver tumors in rats and mice, respectively, are summarized in Table 5-6, with more detailed results contained in Appendix B.
+As stated above, the multistage model was fit to the incidences of renal adenomas or carcinomas combined in male rats and hepatocellular carcinomas in male mice.
+In all cases, the $2^{\circ}$ multistage model provided the best fit.
+The multistage model was also fit to the incidence of pheochromocytomas or malignant pheochromocytomas in male rats and the incidence of hepatocellular carcinomas in female mice.
+The model exhibited a significant lack of fit for the pheochromocytomas and hepatocellular carcinomas in female mice (according to the $\chi^2$ statistic with p < 0.1, see Appendix B for modeling outputs).
+Thus, these datasets were not useful for dose-response assessment because the tumor incidences are not a monotonic increasing function of dose, as demonstrated by the Cochran-Armitage Trend Test.
+Therefore, the BMD modeling results for the kidney and liver tumors in male rats and male mice, respectively, are summarized in Table 5-6, with more detailed results contained in Appendix B.